js302/ReStore/README.md

 - **Global Fallback**: Set a default storage type that applies when no specific storage is configured
 - **Multi-destination**: Seamlessly use multiple storage providers simultaneously

+### File Sharing

+- **Secure Sharing**: Generate temporary, shareable links for your files directly from your storage provider
+- **Context Menu Integration**: Right-click any file in Windows Explorer to "Share with ReStore"
+- **Supported Providers**: Works with Amazon S3, Azure Blob Storage, Google Cloud Storage, Dropbox, and Backblaze B2

 ### Smart File Handling

 - **Change Detection**: SHA256 hashing to detect file modifications accurately